Hisense announces ULED X display tech and Mini-LED TVs

-(Pocket-lint) - Chinese technology company Hisense has announced a range of new Mini-LED televisions and ULED X display technology at CES 2023.
+Chinese technology company Hisense has announced a range of new Mini-LED televisions and ULED X display technology at CES 2023.

 That new Hisense technology, dubbed ULED X, promises intelligent backlight control, more than 5,000 local dimming zones, and a 2,500-nit peak brightness.